 Buying in A Seller’s Market

-Interest rates were so low that everyone was wanting to buy a home.
+Interest rates were so low that everyone wanted to buy a home.
 It was a hot housing market and home sales were going crazy.

 Potential buyers were making offers above the asking price and market value.
 A lot of people ended up paying too much money for their homes.